Prompt-aligned Gradient for Prompt Tuning: Abstract

 \section{Abstract}

-Thanks to the large pre-trained vision-language models (VLMs) like CLIP~\cite{CLIP}, we can craft a zero-shot classifier by ``prompt'', \eg, the confidence score of an image being ``\texttt{[CLASS]}'' can be obtained by using the VLM provided similarity measure between the image and the prompt sentence ``\texttt{a photo of a [CLASS]}''.
-Therefore, prompt shows a great potential for fast adaptation of VLMs to downstream tasks if we fine-tune the prompt-based similarity measure.
-However, we find a common failure that improper fine-tuning may not only undermine the prompt's inherent prediction for the task-related classes, but also for other classes in the VLM vocabulary.
-Existing methods still address this problem by using traditional anti-overfitting techniques such as early stopping and data augmentation, which lack a principled solution specific to prompt.
-We present Prompt-aligned Gradient, dubbed \texttt{ProGrad}, to prevent prompt tuning from forgetting the the general knowledge learned from VLMs.
-In particular, \texttt{ProGrad} only updates the prompt whose gradient is aligned (or non-conflicting) to the ``general direction'', which is represented as the gradient of the KL loss of the pre-defined prompt prediction.
-Extensive experiments demonstrate the stronger few-shot generalization ability of \texttt{ProGrad} over state-of-the-art prompt tuning methods.
-Codes are available at { \url{https://github.com/BeierZhu/Prompt-align}}.
+Thanks to the large pre-trained vision-language models (VLMs) like CLIP~\cite{CLIP}, we can craft a zero-shot classifier by discrete prompt design, \eg, the confidence score of an image being ``\texttt{[CLASS]}'' can be obtained by using the VLM provided similarity between the image and the prompt sentence ``\texttt{a photo of a [CLASS]}''.
+Furthermore, prompting shows great potential for fast adaptation of VLMs to downstream tasks if we fine-tune the soft prompts with few samples.
+However, we find a common failure that improper fine-tuning or learning with extremely few-shot samples may even under-perform the zero-shot prediction.
+Existing methods still address this problem by using traditional anti-overfitting techniques such as early stopping and data augmentation, which lack a principled solution specific to prompting.
+In this paper, we present Prompt-aligned Gradient, dubbed \texttt{ProGrad} to prevent prompt tuning from forgetting the general knowledge learned from VLMs.
+In particular, \texttt{ProGrad} only updates the prompt whose gradient is aligned (or non-conflicting) to the general knowledge, which is represented as the optimization direction offered by the pre-defined prompt predictions.
+Extensive experiments under the few-shot learning, domain generalization, base-to-new generalization and cross-dataset transfer settings demonstrate the stronger few-shot generalization ability of \texttt{ProGrad} over state-of-the-art prompt tuning methods.